wumpz/wumpz.github.io/_posts/_drafts/window-functions.md

 first_value, last_value,

 # with a **frame** definition

+With the last examples it became somewhat clear, why the frame itself should be configurable as well.

 range definitions or frame definitions rows rows between unbounded preceding and unbounded following (alle)